yannickbohrer/React-Template-CLI/README.md

 Flags:
 - `--css`: Dedicated css file for component will be generated
-- `--template=CustomTemplate`: Use custom template for component generation
+- `--template=CustomTemplate`: Use custom template for component generation => if not set, standard component template will be generated

 ### Important:
 - removing or creating template files requires superuser priviliges due to modification of the installation directory